• About Us

 Share

-Hi Resin Crafters, it’s Natalie from Doodlecraft sharing a quick resin craft.
-Polished rocks are shiny and smooth and can be made without expensive rock tumblers and supplies!
+Hi Resin Crafters, it’s Natalie from Doodlecraft sharing a quick and maximum impact craft.
+Polished stones are shiny and smooth and can be made without expensive rock tumblers and supplies!
 I love collecting rocks and typically end up carrying pounds of rocks around on hikes and trips because I love them so much.
 My husband thinks I’m crazy!
 Shiny wet rocks always look so amazing until they dry and become dull.
 Polished rocks are the best way to keep that shine permanently!

 • Smooth rocks (these were curated near the ocean, so they are round and smooth)